-"It was recognised that because Raychel had been vomiting all day that the vomiting was severe and recollection of that.

-Mr Chairman, it's not clear that one would necessarily see that from the notes that Mr Fulton has retained, nor did it actually come out in that way until Staff Nurse Noble gave her evidence.

-Dr Havnes' view was that there was a significant omission from these action points.
-The consultant body at Altnagelvin had either never been involved or had ceased to be actively involved in the fluid management of routine patients, and there was an opportunity at that meeting for the medical director to insist that all consultant colleagues took a hands-on role in the supervision of intravenous fluid therapy.
-Consultants ensuring that the trainees knew that they were expected to do the necessary blood tests, get the results and act on them if necessary.
-And it also seems unclear at that time who was responsible for fluid management in post-operative children.

-An important outcome, though, of the review was Dr Nesbitt's research into Solution No. 18 and its use in the region.
-He felt a low sodium solution such as Solution No. 18 could be unsuitable for post-operative children as they were predisposed to hyponatraemia.
-His months ago and followed several deaths involving Solution No. 18, and as from today we will no longer routinely use this fluid in the management of surgical cases."
+1 "It was recognised that because Raychel had been 2 vomiting all day that the vomiting was severe and 3 prolonged."
+4 Mr Chairman, it's not clear that one would 5 necessarily see that from the notes that Mr Fulton has 6 retained, nor did it actually come out in that way until 7 Staff Nurse Noble gave her evidence.
+8 Dr Haynes' view was that there was a significant 9 omission from these action points.
+The consultant body 10 at Altnagelvin had either never been involved or had 11 ceased to be actively involved in the fluid management 12 of routine patients, and there was an opportunity at 13 that meeting for the medical director to insist that all 14 consultant colleagues took a hands-on role in the 15 supervision of intravenous fluid therapy.
+Consultants 16 ensuring that the trainees knew that they were expected 17 to do the necessary blood tests, get the results and act 18 on them if necessary.
+And it also seems unclear at that 19 time who was responsible for fluid management in 20 post-operative children.
+21 An important outcome, though, of the review was 22 Dr Nesbitt's research into Solution No. 18 and its use 23 in the region.
+He felt a low sodium solution such as 24 Solution No. 18 could be unsuitable for post-operative children as they were predisposed to hyponatraemia.
+His grasp of the role -- in fact, in fairness to him, early grasp of the role of Solution No. 18 in Raychel's